Fungal Bioremediation of Human Solid Waste

 The accumulation of solid human waste is a major problem for long-term space expeditions.
 Fungal bioremediation of solid waste could provide a solution to this problem.
 Filamentous fungi can be used to biodegrade human solid waste.
 We report here the comparison of a variety of wild-type filamentous fungi for their ability to rapidly degrade solid waste.
 Certain strains of wild-type filamentous fungi, such a Neurospora crassa and Gelanispora cerealis, yielded waste to fungal-mass conversion rates of over 60 percent in seven days.
 Several strains, including Neurospora crassa, are edible and average about 50 percent amino acid content by mass, potentially providing a high-protein food generated in-flight to explorers of the final frontier.

 Watters, Michael K.; Mehreteab, Alexander; Stewart, John; and Johnson, Mark, "Fungal Bioremediation of Human Solid Waste" (2015).
 Fall Interdisciplinary Research Symposium.
-Paper 53.
+53.

 Additional Presentation Information